 What if a contract I have entered is unlikely to be performed?

 Members of the RYA community are likely to have entered a range of contracts before the COVID-19 pandemic.
 From charter agreements, RYA courses to contracts for services the effect of the current situation is being felt across the boating community.
 The position is developing daily, with unprecedented government involvement.
 The RYA Legal Team has drafted guidance intended to provide a helpful starting point, but you may also need to seek independent legal advice.

 To get in touch

-Should you require any advice related to the guidance on this page please do not hesitate to get in touch.
-Your point of contact for this is the RYA Cruising Team on +44 (0) 23 8060 4233 or email email@example.com (please include your membership number in your email).
+Should RYA members require any advice related to the guidance on this page please do not hesitate to get in touch.
+Your point of contact for this is the RYA Cruising Team on +44 (0) 23 8060 4233 (please have your membership number to hand when you call) or email email@example.com (please include your membership number in your email).